Abel-Wang777/onerway-payment-demo/README.md

 4. Configure your credentials (see Configuration section below)
 5. Run: `mvn exec:java`
 6. Open the forwarded port 8080 in your browser
-7. Navigate to `/create-checkout-session` to test the payment flow
+7. Visit the homepage at `/` to see the product page and test payment options

 ### Option 2: Run Locally